void

 Background

 Lustige Blätter was an illustrated humorous weekly that was published from 1886 to 1944.
 It was founded in Hamburg in 1886 by Alexander Moszkowski and Otto Eysler.
-The former was editor in chief until 1928 and in 1915 the publisher of the magazine was Verlag der "Lustigen Blätter" (Dr. Eysler & Co.)
+The former was editor-in-chief until 1928 and in 1915 the publisher of the magazine was Verlag der "Lustigen Blätter" (Dr. Eysler & Co.)
 G.m.b.h..
-Already in 1887 the editorial offices moved to Berlin.
+As early as 1887 the editorial offices moved to Berlin.

 Tornister-Humor series